samKenpachi011/django-tutorial/README.md

  * Django.contrib.staticfiles ->it collects static files from each of your applications into a single location that can easily be served in production.
  * Creating a static dir to hold static files
  * Using the load static tag to load static files.

+## Customizing the admin site: Part 7
+**Covered :**
+ * Reordering the fields on the edit form.
+ * Spliting the form up into fieldsets
+ * Adding models into one page by using admin.ModelAdmin inline option.
+ * Using the list_display() to display text
+ * Using list_filter to add a filter siderbar
+ * Using search_fields to search terms.
+Django uses it uses a LIKE query behind the scenes which makes it easier for your database to do the search.

+:checkered_flag::checkered_flag: